 This news clip from NBC 26 shows a small glimpse of how EMDR Therapy Uses Eye Movements to Overcome Trauma, Anxiety, and Phobias.

-What to Expect After EMDR Treatment
+What to Expect After EMDR Therapy

 You should not expect immediate final results from a single session.
 Like any form of therapy, this is not a one-and-done proposition, and it can take many sessions to work sufficiently through root causes and traumatic memories.